Meet The Layman Family

 The siblings spend most of their time writing original material and performing as a duo.
 They are also joined by Ron Lowder and sometimes their mom on drums.
 The siblings are very busy high school students, but spend much of their summers performing in outdoor festivals.
-For two summers in a row they have appeared at Parkfest, which was sponsored by Richmond’s River City Blues Society and wowed the crowds at the North Atlantic Blues Festival in Rockland, ME where they appeared alongside such well-known blues acts as Joe Louis Walker, Teeny Tucker, Joanna Connor, and The Mannish Boys.
+For two summers in a row they have appeared at Parkfest, which was sponsored by Richmond’s River City Blues Society.
+They wowed the crowds at the North Atlantic Blues Festival in Rockland, ME where they appeared alongside such well-known blues acts as Joe Louis Walker, Teeny Tucker, Joanna Connor, and The Mannish Boys.
 They have appeared at the Blues at the Beach Festival and The DC Blues Festival thrilled to be on the line-up for the Tall City Blues Festival in Texas in July, The Brigatine Blues Festival in New Jersey in September, and the Bradenton Blues Festival in Florida in December.

 This year Logan was named Veer Magazine's Emerging Artist of the Year.
 Last year she was the Sea Level Singer/Songwriter’s Emerging Artist of the year.
 In 2013, she was named "Blues Kid of the Year" She is known as the little girl with the BIG voice, and BIGGER bass lines.
 Cole is endorsed by Steve Clayton custom guitar pics.
 Cole and Logan are both proud inductees into The Brotherhood of the Guitar, an elite group of young guitarists from all over the world.
 They are Farmer Foot Drum Artists, and are very enthusiastic to endorse their quality foot percussion.

 A Family Affair...